-At Senior Lifestyle’s Chancellor’s Village Assisted Living community in Fredericksburg, Virginia, our staff are discovering new ways high-tech solutions like QuietCare® from Intel-GE Care Innovations™ can help staff provide a higher level of safety, security, and well-being for residents.
+At Senior Lifestyle’s Chancellor’s Village Assisted Living community in Fredericksburg, Virginia, our team members are discovering new ways high-tech solutions like QuietCare® from Intel-GE Care Innovations™ can help team members provide a higher level of safety, security, and well-being for residents.
 Learn how Chancellor’s Village and other Senior Lifestyle communities are using QuietCare to check in on residents to offer a helping hand when they need it most.

 Smart Sensors Help Provide Safety and Security for Assisted Living Residents at Chancellor’s Village